 Logbook and observer data from the Hawaii-based longline fisheries from 1995-2011 are included in this analysis.
-The same observer data that were used by Walsh & Teo (2013) in developing North Pacific blue shark standardized CPUE time series for the Hawaii longline fisheries are used here.
+The same observer data were used by Walsh & Teo (2013) in developing North Pacific blue shark standardized CPUE time series for the Hawaii longline fisheries.
 The deep set fishery consists of approximately 12,000 sets per year, while since 2004 the shallow set fishery is limited by regulation to 2,120 sets per year.
-Observer coverage has changed through time.
-From March 1994 to September 2000, observer coverage averaged approximately 4% (Walsh et al. 2009, Figures 1 & 2A.).
+Observer coverage of the Hawaii longline deep- and shallow-set fisheries has changed through time (Figure 1).
+From March 1994 to September 2000, observer coverage averaged approximately 4% (Walsh et al. 2009, Figure 2A.).
 Starting in 2000, the Pacific Islands Regional Observer Program (PIROP) increased the observer coverage substantially, resulting in an over 500% increase in the number of observed trips per year.
-Since then, PIROP has maintained approximately 20% observer coverage for the deep-set fishery (Figures 1 & 2B.).
+Since then, PIROP has achieved the objective of approximately 20% observer coverage yearly for the deep-set fishery (Figure 2B.).
+However, within each year coverage remains variable, at times ranging from less than 10% to greater than 30% as resource availability (funds and personnel) varies.
+Furthermore, when deployed on vessels, observers sample all sets and hooks.
+In technical terms, the sampling design involves an unequal probability cluster sample.

-The shallow-set fishery was closed in 2002 and reopened in 2004, and since 2005 there has been 100% observer coverage (PIRO 2013).
+The shallow-set fishery was closed in 2002 and reopened in 2004, and since 2005 there has been 100% observer coverage (PIRO 2013) (Figure 1).
 Changes also occurred in the geographic distribution for both shallow- and deep-set fisheries.
 In 1996, 1998 and 2000 shallow sets were deployed east of 130°W, but there was no shallow-set activity in these waters in 2004-2006.
 Deep sets occurred across 23° of longitude from 1995-2000, but occurred across 33° of longitude from 2004-2006 (Walsh et al. 2009).